Best Value BSW Colleges 2026

 Completion Rate

-At #79 for value, College of Southern Idaho's BSW program isn't the most budget-friendly option.
+At #77 for value, University of Alaska Anchorage's BSW program isn't the most budget-friendly option.
 Still, it's worth checking if other factors like fieldwork placements or campus resources tip the scale.

-The net price of $8,482 is moderate.
-Combined with financial aid, the total cost stays manageable.
-The school provides $4,434 in average aid, putting it in a reasonable range for BSW programs.
-With just 7.0% of students borrowing, the loan burden here is lighter than at most schools.
+At $13,931 net cost, this isn't the most affordable option.
+Make sure the program's other strengths justify the price.
+The school provides $7,545 in average aid, putting it in a reasonable range for BSW programs.
+With just 15.0% of students borrowing, the loan burden here is lighter than at most schools.

 80